TorchLean: Formalizing Neural Networks in Lean: Introduction

-\textbf{(1) Export boundaries create semantic drift.} In modern workflows, the trained model is a program (e.g., a PyTorch \texttt{nn.Module}), while verifiers typically consume an exported or recompiled surrogate (TorchScript, ONNX, or a custom graph IR) interpreted by a separate toolchain.
-This conversion boundary is exactly where subtle mismatches arise: trace-based export can miss control flow and dynamic behavior, and even when export succeeds, the resulting graph is only guaranteed to reflect the operations executed in a particular run \cite{pytorch_onnx}.
-Moreover, interchange formats version operator sets (opsets) and require models to declare which opsets they rely on \cite{onnx_versioning}, so the meaning of an exported network becomes entangled with tool/version assumptions that can drift across runtimes.
-For a visual summary, see Figure~\ref{fig:semantic-gap}.
+\textbf{(1) Export boundaries create semantic drift.} In modern workflows, the trained model is a program, while verifiers typically consume an exported or recompiled surrogate, such as TorchScript, ONNX, FX, or a custom verification IR.
+This conversion boundary is exactly where subtle mismatches arise.
+Trace-based export can miss control flow and dynamic behavior, and even when export succeeds, the resulting graph may only reflect the operations executed in a particular run \cite{pytorch_onnx}.
+Interchange formats also version operator sets and require models to declare the opsets they rely on \cite{onnx_versioning}.
+Thus, the meaning of an exported network becomes entangled with tool, version, and backend assumptions that can drift across runtimes.
+Figure~\ref{fig:semantic-gap} summarizes this gap.

-\textbf{(2) Floating-point semantics mismatch in real deployments.} Even if a verifier is theoretically sound over real arithmetic, deployment happens under IEEE-754 semantics with rounding, overflow/underflow, and special values (NaN, $\pm\infty$, signed zeros) \cite{ieee754_2019}.
-Multiple lines of evidence show that treating floating point as an implementation detail can invalidate verification conclusions. \citet{jia2020float} demonstrated that numerical error can be exploited to refute robustness claims, motivating conservative modeling of floating-point effects.
-More recently, \citet{szasz2025nosoundness} argue that theoretical soundness (bounding a real-valued model while computing in floating point) does not necessarily imply practical soundness for deployed networks, since execution details (e.g., GPU order/precision) can escape verifier assumptions. \citet{hwang2025fpua} further show that robust approximation results for floating-point networks require confronting finite-precision semantics explicitly.
+\textbf{(2) Floating-point semantics can invalidate idealized guarantees.} Most verification methods are stated over real arithmetic or over simplified numerical models, while deployment uses IEEE-754 arithmetic with rounding, overflow, underflow, NaNs, infinities, signed zeros, mixed precision, and backend-specific algorithm choices \cite{ieee754_2019}.
+Several lines of work show that treating floating point as an implementation detail can invalidate verification conclusions. \citet{jia2020float} demonstrated that numerical error can be exploited to refute robustness claims, motivating conservative modeling of finite-precision effects.
+More recently, \citet{szasz2025nosoundness} argue that theoretical soundness for a real-valued model does not automatically imply practical soundness for deployed floating-point networks, and \citet{hwang2025fpua} show that robust approximation results for floating-point networks require explicit finite-precision semantics.